Entanglement distribution based on quantum walk in arbitrary quantum networks: Experiments

 where $\omega_i$ is the frequency of qubit $Q_i$, $g_{ij}$ is the coupling coefficient of qubits $Q_i,Q_j$, and $\sigma^{\pm}$ is the raising (lowering) operator.

-Only the nearest-neighbour (NN) qubits are directly coupled through capacitance, with a coupling strength range from 10 to 12 MHz, which is at least one order of magnitude larger than that of non-NN qubits.
+Only the nearest-neighbor (NN) qubits are directly coupled through capacitance, with a coupling strength range from 10 to 12 MHz, which is at least one order of magnitude larger than that of non-NN qubits.
 The two-qubit control-Z gates of NN qubits are achieved within 50 ns with the non-adiabatic scheme adopted, while those of non-NN qubits cannot be achieved due to the coupling strength.
 The frequency of each qubit can be tuned-up from 4.0 GHz to 5.6 GHz through a microwave line, and excitation can be realized by a microwave drive line for each qubit.
 All qubits are coupled to one readout line through their individual readout resonators, the frequencies of which are from 6.49 to 6.66 GHz.
 Readout is achieved through one shared readout line coupled to readout resonators of all qubits.
-Other information of SCQ see appendix B-D. For each experiment, we show the result with the highest average fidelity among the five repetitions by plotting the density matrix obtained from the experiment in appendix E.
+Other information of the superconducting quantum processor is provided in Appendices B-D. For each experiment, we show the result with the highest average fidelity among the five repetitions by plotting the density matrix obtained from the experiment in the Supplementary Information.